theQRL/theqrl.org/content/pages/case-for-quantum-resistant-blockchains/_index.md

 Quantum computing is finally on the verge of becoming commercially useful[^COMM][^NISQ] and is being developed at an accelerating pace[^PACE].
 As of this article, [two Chinese teams claim to have reached primacy (first stage of being commercially useful) with quantum computers](https://phys.org/news/2021-10-chinese-teams-primacy-quantum.html).

 **Seven out of the top ten tech giants are either publicly competing for market dominance or involved in some capacity**[^TOPTEN].
 This includes Google[^GOOGLE], Amazon[^AMAZON], Alibaba[^ALIBABA], TSMC[^TSMC], Tencent Holdings[^TENCENT] IBM[^IBM], Intel[^INTEL], Rigetti[^RIGETTI] and Microsoft[^MICROSOFT].
 Other notable entrants include GlobalFoundries[^GLOBALFOUNDRIES], PsiQuantum[^PSIQUANTUM], Honeywell[^HONEYWELL], dMY Technology Group III[^DMYI], and IonQ[^IONQ].

 {{< image "./images/qcinvolvement.png" >}}

 Additionally, **every single one of the G7 countries** are either involved in quantum computing like the USA[^USA], China[^CHINA], France[^FR], Canada[^CA], Japan[^JP], and the United Kingdom[^UK], or getting involved such as Italy[^IT].
 Some other notable nation states and groups outside of the G7 include the European Union[^EU], and Russia[^RU].

+[In-Q-Tel](https://www.iqt.org/), a corporation that uses [Central Intelligence Agency (CIA)](https://www.cia.gov/) supplied funds to make strategic investments in companies focused on producing commercially focused technology that's of value to the national security for the U.S. and its allies, is also invested in the quantum computing initiatives Rigetti, Q-CTRL, and D-WAVE[^IQT].

 **Why?** Quantum computers offer advances that aren't currently possible with classical computers, or can be otherwise sped up by quantum computers.
 This class of problems solvable by a quantum computer are known in computational complexity theory as [bounded-error quantum polynomial time (BQP)](https://www.quantiki.org/wiki/bqp).
 This additional class of new problems that can be solved will lead to the revolutionary advancement for AI[^AI], chemistry[^CHEM], materials science[^MATERIALS], finance[^FINANCE], and security[^QSEC] sectors, combined worth a total of trillions.
 Financial motives aside, **quantum computers can break current public key cryptography used for the Internet, Banks, Blockchain, and many other systems.**